 Working features & validated learning over comprehensive upfront documentation

-Initiating & responding to change over following a plan
+Initiating & responding to change over following a fixed plan

 We welcome emerging requirements, even late in development.